unsplash/react-progressive-enhancement/README.md

     return (
       <div>
         <Photo />
-        {/* This component will only render after the first client-render */}
+        {/* This component will only render after the first client render */}
         <ProgressivelyEnhancedRelatedContent />
       </div>
     );